 Kale has deep, ancient roots in the Brassica family, a more bitter-tasting ancestor of Brussels sprouts, broccoli, cauliflower and kohlrabi.
 Kale can be curly, flat, a bit biting or nutty-sweet, depending on the variety.
 Its hue ranges from bright or dark green to red and even black.

 Although there are many different varieties of kale, the most popular ones are the Lacinato kale and the green and red curly kale.
 And they’re all here for the taking at Martindale’s!
 Read on to learn the similarities and differences among these superfood kings.

 Lacinato kale, also known as Tuscan, black, cavalo nero and dinosaur kale, among others, has long flat leaves, unlike its curly cue counterpart.
 The skin is bumpy and resembles dinosaur skin if you can imagine that!

 Lacinato has an almost earthy, nutty sweetness and none of the bitter taste of curly green or red kale.
-It’s more tender than curly kale, so works well in dishes that don’t require much cooking.
+It’s more tender than curly kale, so it works well in dishes that don’t require much cooking.
 In addition to having power-packed vitamins and minerals, lacinato kale has five times the amount of beta-carotene than curly kale and has even MORE vitamin K – that’s a whole lotta K!

 Lacinato kale goes very well in soups and stews.
-Lightly sauté it in olive oil with fresh garlic and oregano and serve it over your favorite pasta liberally sprinkled with a sharp Italian cheese.
+Lightly sauté it in olive oil with fresh garlic and oregano and serve it over your favorite pasta liberally sprinkled with sharp Italian cheese.
 Be careful not to overcook it, which can make it tough and bitter.
 Check out the delicious recipe below!

 Curly Kale: Green